germankrause/pulumi-ts-substacks-example/README.md

 - The advantages of the micro-stacks are kept while the code is DRY and easy to maintain.
 #### Personal impression
 - Previously I had to wait more than 2 minutes for `pulumi up` to complete after each tweak in the infrastructure configurations because it needed to build a lot of docker images and recheck other things even when I'm sure that nothing changed from the previous run.
 This was very time-consuming and annoying.
 Now I can skip the entire build step and make progress much faster.
 - The deploy step sometimes was deciding to replace some k8s deployments and wait for the build to complete before creating the replacement, which caused unnecessary downtime.
-Now I can build images ahead of time and then deploy them in as a separate step, so the downtime is minimized.
+Now I can build images ahead of time and then deploy them as a separate step, so the downtime is minimized.
 - There is a trick in building the images.
-The stack reference allows getting the previous outputs from the same substack, so I have more control over the build process: instead of building everything every time, I only build images where the tag changes.
+The stack reference allows getting the previous outputs from the same substack, so I have more control over the build process: instead of building everything every time, I only build an image if its tag is changed.

 ## Test
 ### Prerequisites